Dacres Hotel: Stine House

 The Stine became the town's social gathering place and the stopping point for all the major stage lines from Lewiston and LaGrande.
 It even offered free carriage service between the hotel and the train depot, and reasonably priced service to anywhere else in town.
-The hotel was so well appointed that several local families chose to live in the hotel while renting out their own homes.
-The Stine became the meeting place for many dignitaries, most notably president Rutherford B. Hayes and his entourage including his wife Lucy Webb Hayes and commanding general William Tecumseh Sherman, who dined in the hotel's restaurant during his visit to Walla Walla in October 1880.Business was good enough that the hotel was doubled in size in 1882, extending it south to the alley and bringing the room total to 100.
+Featuring an opulent bridal suite, it also became a popular regional destination for newlyweds.
+The hotel was so well appointed that several local families chose to make it their permanent residence while renting out their own homes.
+In a letter to the Deseret News in December 1881, a traveler visiting the city spoke highly of the Stine's atmosphere:

+The Stine became the meeting place for many dignitaries, most notably president Rutherford B. Hayes and his entourage including his wife Lucy Webb Hayes and commanding general William Tecumseh Sherman, who dined in the hotel's restaurant during their visit to Walla Walla in October 1880.Business was good enough that the hotel was doubled in size in 1882, extending it south to the alley and bringing the room total to 100.
+A new Italianate wooden cornice was added to the entire building.

 The Stine remained the town's preeminent hotel until the night of July 23, 1892, when it was gutted by a fire that had spread from an adjacent French restaurant.
-All the hotel's guests and staff were able to escape but the property loss on the Stine House alone was estimated at $30,000, only one third of which was ensured.
+Despite the fire department being located only a block away, their response was reportedly too slow to rescue the building.
+All the hotel's guests and staff were able to escape but the property loss on the Stine House alone was estimated at $30,000, only one third of which was insured.
+Stine blamed the city for his loss and even threatened suit, but nothing came of it.
 Any attempts at rebuilding were stalled by the Panic of 1893, and it stood as an empty ruin for the rest of the decade.